picmac/treazrisland/docs/ops/ci-cd.md

    - Checks out the repo with full history (`fetch-depth: 0`).
    - Exports the env file paths mentioned earlier.
    - Calls `scripts/deploy/deploy-local.sh`.
+   - On failure the workflow automatically runs `scripts/infra/debug-stack.sh` with a longer log tail and uploads the resulting diagnostics as a GitHub Actions artifact (`compose-diagnostics`).

 If any matrix job fails, the deploy job is skipped automatically.
 GitHub’s branch protection should require the matrix to finish before merging to `main`.